-Culver’s is well-known for being a frozen custard stand, but they also sell snacks, “butterburgers,” sandwiches, and dinners that might tempt you if you’re hungry enough.
-Unfortunately, the majority of these foods are breaded or covered in sauce, so they don’t make the list of low-carb foods that you can eat on the ketogenic diet.
+Culver’s is a frozen custard stand, but they also sell snacks, “butterburgers,” sandwiches, and dinners that might tempt you if you’re hungry enough.

-If you can avoid indulging in the flavor of the day, then you might be able to salvage your low-carb diet the next time you need to grab a quick bite and Culver’s is the only food place around.
+If you can avoid indulging in a sweet treat, then you might be able to salvage your low-carb diet the next time you need to grab a quick bite and Culver’s is the only food place around.

 Follow these tips and ordering guidelines the next time you need a low-carb meal at Culver’s.

-We like that the ground beef patty is made of 100 percent ground beef seasoned with salt and pepper, but you can still get a better cut of organic, grass-fed meat at the grocery store that doesn’t contain hormones, antibiotics, and other additives if you care about premium quality.
-We thought the pork tenderloin was a good idea until we learned that it was breaded and fried, which means that you’ll either have to ask for it grilled or avoid it all together.
+We like that the ground beef patty is made of 100 percent ground beef seasoned with salt and pepper, but you can still get a better cut of organic, grass-fed meat at the grocery store if you care about premium quality.

 When that’s not possible or when you forget your perfectly homemade ketogenic meals, use these tips for keeping it low-carb at Culver’s.